 - Reviewing resumes and qualifications for various open positions within the company

-- Scheduling and performing job interviews
+- Scheduling and performing in-person or online job interviews

 - Speaking with managers and executives about their talent needs and qualifications